bioasp/caspo/docs/usage.rst

     d<-!c,0.4000,d<-b+!c,
     d<-b,0.4000,,

-The predictions over the readout nodes in the PKN are shown per each condition.
-In the following example the readouts are species g and f.
-We show that for the last condition (where c and b are stimulated), the predictions for species g and f are 0 and 0.4 respectively on average.
-This means that a family of Boolean Networks was learned and classified with some specific input-output behaviors and, for example, the 0.4 prediction over f represents the average prediction from all the set of input-output behaviors on this species.

 Logical predictions
 ^^^^^^^^^^^^^^^^^^^
+The predictions of family of Boolean Networks over the readout nodes in the PKN are shown per each possible condition.
+This .csv file is *output* of the **caspo predict** command.
+In the following example the readouts are species "g" and "f".
+We show that for the last condition (where "c" and "b" are stimulated), the predictions for species "g" and "f" are 0 and 0.4 respectively on average (AVG: column).
+This means that a family of Boolean Networks was previously learned and classified with some specific input-output behaviors, and that the 0.4 prediction over "f" represents the average prediction from all the set of input-output behaviors on this species.
+The VAR column will show the variance of this prediction with respect to its prediction across all input-output behaviors for that condition.

 .. csv-table::
     :header: TR:a,TR:c,TR:b,TR:di,AVG:g,AVG:f,VAR:g,VAR:f